 - Implement sustainable practices in clinical care and facilities management

-Tamsin is a GP in London who has helped co-ordinate and write the introduction to sustainable primary care course.
-She is a North East London RCGP faculty lead for climate and health and sustainability scholar.
-She is currently undertaking a leadership fellowship with a sustainability focus in London and chairs Greener Practice London.
-She's looking forward to supporting practices and those working in primary care to learn from success stories and spread the health benefits of sustainable changes.
-She is also interested in the crossover of sustainable primary care with improving health equity.
-Twitter: @Climate_GP
+Tamsin is a GP in London who designed the CSH Sustainable Primary Care course.
+She is a North East London RCGP faculty lead for climate and health and sustainability scholar, and currently undertaking a leadership fellowship with a sustainability focus in London.
+She also chairs the Greener Practice London group and is interested in the crossover of sustainable primary care with improving health equity.
+You can hear more about her work here: https://www.bbc.co.uk/programmes/m000x4vq or on Twitter @Climate_GP

 James is a GP in North Devon who has worked in healthcare commissioning for several years.
 He brings extensive experience in partnership working with roles including current Chair of Devon Nature Partnership and Chair of the North Devon GP Collaborative Board.
 He believes there is an urgency with which we need, as a society, to transition to true sustainability and to deliver this will require system change.
 His focus is on delivering effective change through a collaborative, cross sector approach.